PART 36: QUESTION EVERYTHING

 “Thing is, I still remember her,” Clarke continued.
 “You still remember her.
 Carrie’s still in the hospital.
 If Julie wanted to wipe herself out, it didn’t work.”

 “Which does fit with my timeline theory,” Frank noted.
 “It’s impossible for anyone to affect their prior self that way.”

 “So if she can’t do it, why hasn’t she come back?”
 Clarke questioned.

 Clarke slowly shook his head.
-“But we HAVE to know, Frank, we’re now in Julie’s future.
-We should immediately know the results of her time traveling.”
+“But we HAVE to know, Frank.
+We’re in Julie’s future here.
+We should know what happened with her time traveling right away.”

 “Er… okay, good point,” Frank yielded.
 “Well, it could be that the machine broke down… so she decided to take up residence in the past… and is currently living a new life somewhere else?”